ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

         └── keystore-1.txt
 ```

-That is, each operator '.charon' directory must be placed in a parent directory, and renamed to avoid conflicts.
+That is, each operator `.charon` directory must be placed in a parent directory, and renamed to avoid conflicts.

 If for example the lock file defines 2 validators, each `validator_keys` directory must contain exactly 4 files, a JSON and TXT file for each validator.